-In very simple terms, ERM empowers the Chief Risk Officer (often the Group MD or CEO) to measure, monitor and oversee all the risks the firm is taking in the form of a single, user-friendly report that can be accessed from within a central “command bunker” in real-time.
+In very simple terms, ERM empowers the Chief Risk Officer (in smaller firms, often the Group MD or CEO) to measure, monitor and oversee all the risks the firm is taking in the form of a single, user-friendly report that can be accessed from within a central “command bunker” in real-time.
 Its purpose is to provide a meaningful risk oversight tool that avoids the pitfalls of traditional “silo” working and “silo” risk-taking.
 “Silo” working involves business units operating independently of each other and not always in the best interests of the firm as a whole.

 Within any organisation, there are both tactical and strategic risk-takers.
 The strategic risk-takers – CEO, directors and senior managers – formulate the business strategy and agree that certain risks can and must be taken, whereas others are to be expressly avoided.
-This strategy is communicated throughout the organisation using a risk appetite statement (RAS) which is often called an Operating Plan.
+This strategy is communicated throughout the organisation using a financial risk appetite statement (RAS) which is often called an Operating Plan.

 Who Should Attend